databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploy/01-non-production/00-deploying-local.md

 ---
-title: Docker and Local Deployments
+title: Docker & Local Deployments
-sidebar_label: Docker and Local Deployments
+sidebar_label: Docker & Local Deployments
-description:
-  Deploying Databend locally or with Docker
 ---

 To quickly access Databend features and gain practical expertise, you have the following deployment options: